beginning of content

 Barrett's oesophagus

 Long-term GORD can damage the cells lining the lower part of your food pipe.
-This condition is called Barrett’s oesophagus, which occurs in around 1 in 10 people with GORD.
+This condition is called Barrett's oesophagus.

 Oesophageal stricture